impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

 I've seen case statements before (Ruby has them, as well), but I still feel like familiarizing myself with any bash-specific idiosyncracies.

-I find [this link](https://web.archive.org/web/20220820011836/https://linuxize.com/post/bash-case-statement/), which explains bash's case statement syntax.
+I find [this link](https://web.archive.org/web/20220820011836/https://linuxize.com/post/bash-case-statement/){:target="_blank" rel="noopener"}, which explains bash's case statement syntax.
 I would have preferred a more official form of documentation, but:

- - [the link from The Linux Documentation Project](https://archive.ph/WCqYM) struck me as much-less beginner-friendly, and
+ - [the link from The Linux Documentation Project](https://web.archive.org/web/20230316230422/http://tldp.org/LDP/Bash-Beginners-Guide/html/sect_07_03.html){:target="_blank" rel="noopener"} struck me as much-less beginner-friendly, and
  - neither `man case` nor `help case` turned up anything useful.

  At any rate, here are the highlights from the link I found: